yujidu/yujidu.github.io/_pages/researchs.md

 ## 1. Thermo-hydro-mechanical coupled MPM for saturated porous media

-Jidu works on develop stablized and efficient MPM algrithms for modelling the thermo-hydro-mechanical （THM reponses in porous media.
+Jidu works on develop stablized and efficient MPM algrithms for modelling the thermo-hydro-mechanical (THM) reponses in porous media.

 * Four-variable *u-v-p-T* formualtion for non-isothermal saturated porous media.
 * A semi-implicit solution scheme based on fractional step method;